Privacy Act Requests

 This information is collected pursuant to section 161 of the Financial Administration Act.
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
 Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting and is included in the Security Incidents Personal Information Bank (PSPIB PSU 939).

-Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding PSP Investments’ Web presence may be directed to our Access to Information and Privacy by writing to her at 1250 René-Lévesque Boulevard West, Suite 900, Montreal, Quebec, Canada H3B 4W8.
+Any questions, comments, concerns or complaints you may have regarding PSP’s practices and compliance with the Canadian Laws, the GDPR , the UK DPA, the CCPA, other applicable legislation, our privacy policies or regarding PSP Investments’ Web presence may be directed to our Access to Information and Privacy Coordinator in writing at 1250 René-Lévesque Boulevard West, Suite 1400, Montreal, Quebec, Canada H3B 5E9 or at ATIP@investpsp.ca.

-If you are not satisfied with PSP Investment’ response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.
+If you are not satisfied with PSP Investments’ response to your privacy concern(s), depending on your residency, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376, the UK Information Commissioner’s Office, your local data protection authority or the California Attorney General.

 Part IV: Definitions